ppmzhang2/twitter-analytics/README.md

 ## Examples

-It is not difficult to find some well-known wumaos by exploring banned list, and my initial [finding](./example.csv) is added as an example.
+It is not difficult to find some well-known wumaos.
+After exploring several banned list I added some seed and started the program for a while, and my initial [finding](./example.csv) is added as an example.

 ## Wumao Behavior Analysis